 Finally, maintain a running Things to do Today list.
 Print several copies of this form.
 During the day, write down everything you would like to accomplish over the next two days: personal commitments, such as a dental appointment; family obligations, such as volunteering in your child's classroom for an hour; and of course, academic assignments.
 Be specific about which academic tasks you intend to complete.
 Break large tasks down into small jobs of about 45 minutes each; as you complete each job, cross it off.
 Writing something down makes it a real commitment; you'll find you feel a great sense of satisfaction as you fulfill your commitments, one at a time.

-For assistance with time management, make an appointment with any of the faculty in the Learning Center.
+For assistance with time management, make an appointment with any of the faculty in the Academic Center for Excellence (ACE).
 Remember, managing your time is a habit, and like all habits, it takes time to practice and refine.
 If your first attempts are unsuccessful, let them go and try again.
 You can take back your life!